Apply for Admission to the Program

 A Registration Fee MUST be sent to the School in order for an Application to be accepted for review.
-If you apply on-line, you will need to mail in the Registration Fee separately.
 No Application will be reviewed without a Registration Fee.
 All fees must be mailed to the School’s address.

 Failure to follow directions will result in your application and potential admission being delayed/deferred.
 Applicants must completely fill out all four pages of the application and supply three letters of reference using the documents below:

 Applicants are considered for admission to the Fall Semester once all required application information is in his/her record.

 Applicants are selected in accordance with nondiscriminatory practices.